mhshaaban/egylandscapeproject.github.io/_pages/about.md

-This three-year project, the first of its kind, aims to explore the historical landscapes of Egypt throughout the thirteenth and eighteenth centuries and is comprised of leading experts in a diverse array of specialities including archeology, history and environmental studies.
+This three-year project, the first of its kind, aims to explore the historical landscapes of Egypt throughout the thirteenth and eighteenth centuries and is comprised of leading experts in a diverse array of specialties including archeology, history and environmental studies.
-Jointly funded by the French and German science foundations --- Agence nationale de la recherche (ANR) and Deutsche Forschungsgemeinschaft (DFG) --- the EGYLandscape Project is codirected by Prof. Nicolas Michel (Aix-Marseille University, France) and Prof.
+Jointly funded by the French and German science foundations --- Agence nationale de la recherche (ANR) and Deutsche Forschungsgemeinschaft (DFG) --- the EGYLandscape Project is co-directed by Prof. Nicolas Michel (Aix-Marseille University, France) and Prof.
 Albrecht Fuess (University of Marburg, Germany).
 The cooperation centers upon the transformations occurring within pre-modern rural Egypt, an